DebabrataSaha-570/weCare-client/README.md

 - **Detailed Supply Information:** Each supply post displays image, title, category, quantity, and description.
 - **Dashboard:** Registered users have access to a dedicated dashboard for managing supplies and viewing statistics.
 - **Supply Statistics:** Pie chart visualization of supply data to aid informed decision-making.
+- **Dynamic Theme Switching:** Enable users to switch between different themes (e.g., light mode, dark mode) based on their preferences.
+- **Donors LeaderBoard: (”/leaderboard”)** There is a leaderBoard to showcase the top donors who have made significant contributions to the relief efforts.
+- **Community Gratitude Wall: (”/community”)** There is a community gratitude wall where users can post comments of appreciation for the support they've received during difficult times.
+- **Digital Volunteer Hub: (”/volunteer”)** There is a digital hub where users can discover and sign up for virtual volunteer opportunities.
+- **Interactive Testimonial : (”/dashboard/create-testimonial”)** Donors will be able to post testimonials about the donation posts.
 - **Animations:** Enhanced user experience through subtle animations (3-4) implemented with Framer Motion.

 ## How To Use